 Barriers to entry

-Oligopolies and monopolies frequently maintain their position of dominance in a market might because it is too costly or difficult for potential rivals to enter the market.
-These difficulties are called barriers to entry.
-They can be erected deliberately by the incumbent(s), or they can exploit barriers that naturally exist in the market.
+Oligopolies and monopolies may maintain their position of dominance in a market because it is too costly or difficult for potential rivals to enter the market.
+Obstacles to entry are called barriers to entry.
+They can be erected deliberately by the incumbent(s) - called strategic or artificial barriers - or they can exploit barriers that naturally exist in the market, also called structural barriers.

 Economies of large scale production.